 It is understood that some very serious discipline situations may demand the immediate removal of the student from the class environment and that he or she could be sent to the Assistant Principal's Office without going through the steps listed above.
 The appropriate consequences will be discussed and assigned by the school administration.
-Students are expected to meet with their counselor the following day after a suspension.

-Smoking, Bullying, and Possession of Weapons infractions may result in a student directly being uninvited to return to by the school administration.

-BBS, regardless of the number of warning letters.
+Smoking, Bullying, and Possession of Weapons infractions may result in a student directly being uninvited to return to BBS, regardless of the number of warning letters.

-Indicates that the consequences applied may depend on the specifics and seriousness of a situation; to be determined
+Indicates that the consequences applied may depend on the specifics and seriousness of a situation; to be determined by the school administration.